 Single Story Homes are Scarce

-So many people want a new single story home and there just aren’t many in the Triangle outside of the few age restricted, over 55 communities, like Del Webbs Carolina Preserve in Cary and Carolina Arbors in Brier Creek near RTP in Raleigh.
-Chapel Hill has Chapelwood and Culp Arbor (both of these age restricted neighborhoods are in Durham County).David Weekley has an over 55 neighborhood, Encore, in Briar Chapel.
-See the info about Encore below.
-Not everyone wants a neighborhood without age diversity.
-There are a few new single level homes in Briar Chapel that aren’t age restricted.
-Those are built by Homes by Dickerson and start in the upper 300’s.
+Clients ask me often for a new single story home and there just aren’t many in the Triangle outside of the few age restricted, over 55 communities, like Del Webbs Carolina Preserve in Cary and Carolina Arbors in Brier Creek near RTP in Raleigh.

 Do you wonder why there are so few new one level homes on the market?